edwardshturman/site/app/projects/cue.md

 - That semester, I was taking European history, a note-heavy course
 - The theme for the hackathon was ed-tech: build a solution that solves a problem in education

-So, what's our problem we're solving?
-After all, there are plenty of flashcard apps out there.
+So, what's the problem we're solving?
+There are plenty of flashcard apps out there.
 The thing is, they assume you already know what to study.
-My friend & teammate Sanjana and I thought to leverage what we know about active recall — one of the most efficient, science-backed study methods — to create a tool that **helps students ask the right questions**.
+My friend & teammate <Mention name="Sanjana" avatar="/avatars/sanjana.jpeg" link="https://github.com/sanjanarattan" /> and I thought to leverage what we know about active recall — one of the most efficient, science-backed study methods — to create a tool that **helps students ask the right questions**.

 ## Hackathon